Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Introduction

-\emph{Load balancing} is the process of distributing work units (jobs) across a set of distributed computational resources (servers).
-Exogenous jobs join the system over time through one or more dispatchers, and these route each of them to one out of~$N$ parallel servers for processing.
-Then, each job leaves the system upon service completion at its designated server.
-In large architectures, each server has its own queue, as this enhances scalability, and jobs are immediately dispatched upon their arrival.
-Given the stringent latency requirements of modern applications, breaches of which can severely impact revenue, load balancing techniques are usually designed to optimize delay performance, and popular examples are Power-of-$d$ \cite{Mitzenmacher2001} and Join-the-Idle-Queue (JIQ) \cite{Lu2011}.
-Closely related to load balancing, \emph{auto-scaling} is a term often used in cloud computing to refer to the process of adjusting the available service capacity automatically in response to the current load~\cite{Buyya2018}.
-In this context, auto-scaling techniques are meant to control capacity ($N$) over time to avoid performance degradation, which yields unacceptably large delays, and overprovisioning of resources, which yields high infrastructure and energy costs.
+\IEEEPARstart{L}{oad} balancing is the process of distributing work units (jobs) over a set of distributed computational resources (servers) for processing.
+In large architectures, each server has its own queue, as this enhances scalability, and jobs are irrevocably dispatched to one out of~$N$ parallel servers instantaneously upon their arrival.
+Given the stringent latency requirements of modern applications, breaches of which can severely impact revenue, load balancing techniques are designed to optimize user-perceived delay performance and popular examples are Power-of-$d$ \cite{Mitzenmacher2001} and Join-the-Idle-Queue (JIQ) \cite{Lu2011}.

+Closely related to load balancing, \emph{auto-scaling} is a term often used in cloud computing to refer to the process of adjusting the current service capacity automatically in response to the current load~\cite{Buyya2018}.
+Auto-scaling mechanisms are meant to control the current net capacity over time to avoid performance degradation, which yields unacceptably large delays, and overprovisioning of resources, which yields high infrastructure and energy costs.
 Google Cloud Run, Amazon Elastic Compute Cloud (EC2), Microsoft Windows Azure and Oracle Cloud Platform are examples of platforms that offer auto-scaling and load balancing features.
-Users of these platforms deploy their applications defining how the system should scale up resources in front of an increased load.
-Modern auto-scaling mechanisms are extremely reactive in the sense that they adapt capacity relying on fresh observations of the system state rather than historical data.
+Users of these platforms deploy their applications with some control on how the system should scale up resources in front of an increased load.
+Modern auto-scaling mechanisms are extremely reactive in the sense that they control the current net capacity relying on fresh observations of the system state rather than historical data.
 This especially holds true in \emph{serverless computing platforms}, or Function-as-a-Service, which nowadays provide the convenient solution to deploy any type of application or backend service~\cite{scaleperrequest}.

+In this paper, we are interested in the interplay between the load balancing and auto-scaling processes.
+The main objective is to design a scheme that combines both to minimize delay performance while ensuring low energy consumption.